Org policy reference (dvalin.policy.json)

 }Reading the example:

-modes— agent may run in Chat, Cowork, or Code; omitting the key allows all three.providers.allow— only these provider profile ids (deepseek,openai, … in LLM config); omit = any provider.models.allow— only these model id strings; omit = any model.commands.allow— when set, the full shell command line must match at least one JavaScript regex; takes precedence overdefaultDeny.commands.deny— always evaluated first; matching regex blocks regardless of allowlist.commands.defaultDeny— whentrueand noallowlist is set, every shell command is blocked unless you add an allowlist.paths.allow/paths.deny— glob patterns (**,*,?); layered on top of.dvalincodeignorefor read filtering.tools.deny— tool names from the registry (shell,write_file,read_file, …); deny wins before execution.mcp.allow— MCP serveridvalues from~/.dvalincode/config.json; omit = any configured server;[]= none permitted.network— outbound posture (see network levels).maxToolCalls— hard cap on tool invocations per agent run; omit = unlimited.
-Resolved and reported bytrust; enforced at run start when set.
+modes— agent may run in Chat, Cowork, Code, or Dvalin; omitting the key allows all four.
+The GUI groups Chat and Cowork under Home.providers.allow— only these provider profile ids (deepseek,openai, … in LLM config); omit = any provider.models.allow— only these model id strings; omit = any model.commands.allow— when set, the full shell command line must match at least one JavaScript regex; takes precedence overdefaultDeny.commands.deny— always evaluated first; matching regex blocks regardless of allowlist.commands.defaultDeny— whentrueand noallowlist is set, every shell command is blocked unless you add an allowlist.paths.allow/paths.deny— glob patterns (**,*,?); layered on top of.dvalincodeignorefor read filtering.tools.deny— tool names from the registry (shell,write_file,read_file, …); deny wins before execution.mcp.allow— MCP serveridvalues from~/.dvalincode/config.json; omit = any configured server;[]= none permitted.network— outbound posture (see network levels).maxToolCalls— hard cap on tool invocations per agent run; omit = unlimited.
+Resolved and reported bytrust; enforced at run start when set.unattended— bounds non-TTYruncalls, explicitrun --unattended, and MCP task runs.
+Explicit flags may narrow these values but cannot exceed them.

 Field reference